kubecost/docs/install-and-configure/install/kubecostv2.md

 # Kubecost 2.x Install/Upgrade

-Kubecost v2.0 introduced massive functionality changes including changes to backend architecture which may require additional changes to be made to your environment before upgrading an older version of Kubecost to 2.x.
+Kubecost v2.0 introduced massive functionality changes including changes to the backend architecture.
+This may require additional changes be made to your environment before upgrading from an older version of Kubecost to 2.x.
 This article reviews several different common configurations and explains any necessary steps to take.

 ## Single cluster users